 The conceptual pair of attention and memory became fixed as a metric for assessing illuminated signs, with many in the field agreeing that animated electric signs were, by the industry's own criteria, the most effective and swiftest means of attracting notice, conveying meaning, and taking up residence in memory.
 As Leigh summarized, "a good sign has two aspects, and only two.
-It must attract attention, and it must have memory value."
-Scale and brightness drew viewers, he said, "like moths to a flame."
+It must attract attention, and it must have memory value."82 Scale and brightness drew viewers, he said, "like moths to a flame."
 But moving things settled into memory.
-Recounting his own inventions, he asserted: "The more animation in the display, the more memory value it contains."
-He went even further to suggest that such effects could displace older memories to become the primary figure when, for instance, an individual imagined rising smoke.
-In this formulation, Leigh suggested a model of commercially conditioned ideation wherein memories gained from firsthand experiences could be altered by repeated encounters with promotional forms.
+Recounting his own inventions, he asserted: "The more animation in the display, the more memory value it contains."83 He went even further to suggest that such effects could displace older memories to become the primary figure when, for instance, an individual imagined rising smoke.84 In this formulation, Leigh suggested a model of commercially conditioned ideation wherein memories gained from firsthand experiences could be altered by repeated encounters with promotional forms.

 Many agreed.
 The American mind-set was characterized by "restless, nervous energy," in the historian Frederick Jackson Turner's formulation, and hungry for new experiences and expanded fields of action.
-Dynamic signs both reflected and further reinforced this "modern desire for action," according to a representative claim in an outdoor advertising trade periodical.
-The constantive of the periodical outdoor advertising displays.
-Their vivacity is in key with tastes of a public that is constantly keyed to a high pitch in constantly going places and doing things.
-In these and similar observations, spectacular signs were as much expressions of a national personality centered on novel experiences as they were promotions for manufactured goods.
+Dynamic signs both reflected and further reinforced this "modern desire for action," according to a representative claim in an outdoor advertising trade periodical.85 "Our high-tension living is being visibly expressed in modern sign and outdoor advertising displays.
+Their vivacity is in key with tastes of a public that is constantly keyed to a high pitch in constantly going places and doing things."86 In these and similar observations, spectacular signs were as much expressions of a national personality centered on novel experiences as they were promotions for manufactured goods.